robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 When a class is decorated with the `@library` decorator, it is used as a library even when a `library import refers only to a module containing it`__.
-This is done regardless does the the class name match the module name or not.
+This is done regardless does the class name match the module name or not.

 .. note:: The `@library` decorator is new in Robot Framework 3.2,
           the `converters` argument is new in Robot Framework 5.0, and